What We Do

 In April 2009 CueDoc and Baycall merged to form Cumbria Health on Call Limited (CHoC) a not-for-profit organisation serving patients and visitors to the whole of Cumbria, the Scottish Borders and Eden Valley.

 In 2014 CHoC were awarded the Social Enterprise Mark.
-This mark proves CHoC are in business to help society and protect the environment
+This mark proves CHoC are in business to help society and protect the environment.
+In the years following this, CHoC have continued to hold the Social Enterprise Mark.

 In October 2015 – CHoC were awarded an interim contract to run the Glenridding Practice, which is located at Ullswater, near Penrith.